engineerscraft/salesforce/README.md

    * Password: secret
    * Protocol: LDAPv3
    * Level: User + Password
-2. Users TEST/TEST, HUB1/HUB1, HUB2/HUB2, HUB10/HUB10, HUB42/HUB42 will be created.
-Here TEST is an ADMIN user and not an employee.
-HUB1 and HUB42 are SUPERVISOR, HUB10 is an HR, HUB2 is a normal EMPLOYEE.
+2. Users TEST/TEST, TEST1/TEST1 will be created.

 # Running the Servers
-1. Open the command terminal, go to the folder hrms\hua-gui\src\main\gui and run the command `npm start`
+1. Open the command terminal, go to the folder salesforce\sf-gui\src\main\gui and run the command `npm start`
-2. Open another terminal, go to the folder hrms\hua-server and run the command `mvn spring-boot:run`
+2. Open another terminal, go to the folder salesforce\sf-server and run the command `mvn spring-boot:run`
 3. Open a web browser and go to the URL http://localhost:4200 and login using the credentials TEST/TEST

 # Generate REST API Documentation
-1. Go to location hua-server
+1. Go to location sf-server
 2. Run the command `mvn -P doc install`
 3. The document will ge generated at docs\api
-4. The document will be available at https://engineerscraft.github.io/hrms/api/
+4. The document will be available at https://engineerscraft.github.io/salesforce/api/

 # Generate DB Structure Documentation
-1. Go to location hua-server
+1. Go to location sf-server
 2. Run the command `mvn -P doc site`
 3. The document will ge generated at docs\database\schemaspy
-4. The document will be available at https://engineerscraft.github.io/hrms/database/schemaspy/
+4. The document will be available at https://engineerscraft.github.io/salesforce/database/schemaspy/

 # Running Integration Tests for APIs
 1. Run the command `mvn -P test integration-test`

 # Running with SSL (HTTPS with self-signed certificate)
-1. Run the command `java -jar -Dspring.profiles.active=prod hrms.jar`
+1. Run the command `java -jar -Dspring.profiles.active=prod salesforce.jar`
 2. Open https://localhost:8080 in Chrome and accept the security exception to continue (since self-signed certificate authenticity could not be verified).
-3. To use the self-signed certificate with other applications, such as, Postman, import the certificate (from hua-server/src/main/resources folder) as Trusted Root in OS Credential Store.
+3. To use the self-signed certificate with other applications, such as, Postman, import the certificate (from sf-server/src/main/resources folder) as Trusted Root in OS Credential Store.

-# Running the server using script: start_hrms.bat
+# Running the server using script: start_salesforce.bat
 1. Build the distribution packge using: 'mvn clean install'
-2. Inside hrms\hua-server\target directory hrms-distribution.zip and hrms-distribution.tar will be created.
+2. Inside salesforce\sf-server\target directory salesforce-distribution.zip and salesforce-distribution.tar will be created.
-3. Ship hrms-distribution.zip to desired location.
+3. Ship salesforce-distribution.zip to desired location.
-4. Extract hrms-distribution.zip which will give you directory structure as tabulated below:
+4. Extract salesforce-distribution.zip which will give you directory structure as tabulated below:

- 	hrms --> config --> Application-prod.properties
+ 	salesforce --> config --> Application-prod.properties

- 	hrms --> config --> keystore.p12
+ 	salesforce --> config --> keystore.p12

- 	hrms --> config --> log4j2.xml
+ 	salesforce --> config --> log4j2.xml

- 	hrms --> lib --> hrms.jar
+ 	salesforce --> lib --> salesforce.jar

- 	hrms --> log
+ 	salesforce --> log

- 	hrms --> start_hrms.bat
+ 	salesforce --> start_salesforce.bat

- 	hrms --> start_hrms.sh
+ 	salesforce --> start_salesforce.sh

-5. Execute start_hrms.bat to start the application by passing argument (e.g prod).
+5. Execute start_salesforce.bat to start the application by passing argument (e.g prod).
 If no argument is passed, the default will be taken as prod.
-   './start_hrms.bat prod'
+   './start_salesforce.bat prod'